zhangyihome/code-push-cli/cli/README.md

 ### Description parameter

 This is the same parameter as the one described in the [above section](#description-parameter), and simply allows you to override the description that will be used for the promoted release.
 If unspecified, the new release will inherit the description from the release being promoted.

+### Label parameter

+This optional parameter allows you to pick the specified label from the source deployment and promote it to the destination deployment.
+If unspecified, the latest release on the source deployment will be promoted.

 ### Disabled parameter